SeanScriptFeeney/CrashBucketing/Readme.md

 ## Tech Stack

 This app is built on [.Net Core](https://dotnet.microsoft.com/download) 3.0 Web API and [Angular 8](https://angular.io/).
-[Bootstrap 4](https://getbootstrap.com/) is used as the from-end component library.
+[Bootstrap 4](https://getbootstrap.com/) is used as the front-end component library.

 ## Docker Quick Start :whale: